[3 MIN READ]

 A teen’s symptoms, plus an examination of the area, are usually all we need to diagnose the problem.
 Blood work and imaging studies are usually not necessary, although sometimes we may decide to order these tests to gain more information.

 If there is an abscess, our priority is to drain it as much as possible and get the infection under control.
 We can either drain the abscess in the clinic setting with a local anesthetic, or in the operating room with full anesthesia or sedation.
 Treatment will depend partly on the seriousness of the infection and how well your child can tolerate the procedure.

-Often we put a small plastic tube in the cavity to allow for continued drainage over the next several days.
+Often, we put a small plastic tube in the cavity to allow for continued drainage over the next several days.
 Antibiotics are usually prescribed to help control the infection.

-At home, your child will need to have dressing changed and soak frequently in a warm bath or shower to help the area heal.
+At home, your child will need to have the dressing changed and soak frequently in a warm bath or shower to help the area heal.
 About a week after the cavity is drained, we will remove the plastic tube and check on how the area is healing.
 Depending on the extent of the infection, we may require more follow-up visits and monitoring.

-If the cavity doesn’t fully heal and there’s recurrent infection, surgery may be necessary to remove the diseased tissue altogether and promote better healing.
+If the cavity doesn’t fully heal and there’s a recurrent infection, surgery may be necessary to remove the diseased tissue altogether and promote better healing.
 But surgery should not be the first line of treatment.

 The key to avoiding repeat infections is breaking up the perfect storm of conditions that lead to the disease.